 LAWA continually is coordinating with the local school districts in developing aviation-related curriculum.
+In 2011, LAWA initiated a pilot program with Oroville Middle School in Westchester to offer an on-site Flight Simulation training program for their students.

-9.0.B EJ-2 Aviation Academy
+8.0.B EJ-2 Aviation Academy